Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: The Ventcell Boundary Condition in General Domains

 \subsection{Reduction to a flat comparison result}

 Now we turn to the second question and to do so, we examine some special change of coordinates which maps $\{y_N=0\}$ in a neighborhood of $0\in \R^N$ into $\domeg$.
-If $\psi$ is such a diffeomorphism, we change it into in that way, we have $d(\Psi(y',y_N))=y_N$.
-Then we set
+If $\psi$ is such a diffeomorphism, we change it into in that way, we have $d(\Psi(y',y_N))=y_N$ (for $|y_N|$ small enough) .
+Then we set { \textbf{N.B.} In the following, with a slight abuse of notations we identify the tangential gradients of the form $(p_T,0)$ with $p_T$, similarly we identify $D_{y'}v(y',0)$ and $(D_{y'}v(y',0),0)$ and finally $D^2_{y'y'}v((y',0))$, identified with a $N\times N$-matrix with zeros at the last line and column.} \begin{proposition} The derivatives of $v$ are given by